ShrinidhiFCTS23/ai-saas/README.md

 |**Environment**|Manifestation of this blueprint in any cloud|
 |**User**|Developer or ops person who is creating the blueprint|

-## Basic Schema for a resource type/ intent
-Anatomy of a Facets Resource JSON
+## Anatomy of a Facets Resource JSON

 ### Introduction
 In Facets, a resource is described using a JSON file that follows a specific schema.
 This schema defines the different properties of a resource and how it should be provisioned within an environment.
 In this document, we will outline the anatomy of a resource JSON file in Facets and explain the various properties it contains.